cloudfoundry/csb-brokerpak-aws/terraform/sqs/provision/dlq/README.md

 - **SQS DLQ Policy Example**:
   - **Principal**: "*".
-We can adjust the Principal section to include specific user IDs, roles, or AWS services.
+We could adjust the Principal section to include specific user IDs, roles, or AWS services.
   - **Condition**:
     - **SourceArn**: ARN of the source queues
   - **Objective**: This policy allows sourceQueue1 and sourceQueue2 to send messages to the DLQ.